jermeo/EC2-AutoStopStart/Readme.md

   * Auto-stop instance every day at 7pm : `0 19 * * *`
   * Auto-start instance every day at 8:30am : `0 30 8 * * *`

+With a default margin of 15 minutes, EC2 instances will be stopped between 6:45 and 7pm and started between 8am and 8:15am.
+The margin time can be set with a variable.

 Values of tags are CRON expressions : http://www.cronmaker.com/.
 Seconds are optionals.

-Never forget that AWS Lambda work in UTC Time.
+**Never forget that AWS Lambda works with UTC Time.**

 ## AWS Lambda Configuration